plexsystems/konstraint/docs/cli/konstraint_create.md

 ### Options

 ```
+      --constraint-template-version string   Set the version of ConstraintTemplates (default "v1beta1")
   -d, --dryrun                               Sets the enforcement action of the constraints to dryrun, overriding the @enforcement tag
   -h, --help                                 help for create
   -o, --output string                        Specify an output directory for the Gatekeeper resources
-      --partial-constriants   Generate partial Constraints for policies with parameters
+      --partial-constraints                  Generate partial Constraints for policies with parameters
       --skip-constraints                     Skip generation of constraints
 ```

 ### SEE ALSO